Most lab directors and practice managers don't wake up one day and decide they need a revenue cycle consultant. It usually starts with a feeling.

 What a consultant actually does that your team can't

 Most billing teams don't have the time or the system access to do that kind of cross-platform analysis.
 That's not a gap in their skills.
-It's a structural limitation of how operational billing works.
+It's a structural limit of how operational billing works.

 The honest answer on timing